-A longer than normal driveway requires more materials, more money.
+A longer-than-normal driveway requires more materials and more money.
 A Steiner home includes a concrete driveway using stone as a base to prevent washout.
-If the driveway is longer, we calculate a price of adding stone to the pad in front of a garage, and provide a cost breakdown of using asphalt versus concrete so you can make a cost-effective decision.
+If the driveway is longer, we calculate the price of adding stone to the pad in front of a garage and provide a cost breakdown of using asphalt versus concrete so you can make a cost-effective decision.
 Note: adding sand for the foundation of a garage or front porch also requires more materials.

 In a few subdivisions, the curb is required to be cut out to create a driveway; however, in most cases, this decision is left up to the home buyer.
 Either way, we can handle this request for a nominal amount.